OfficeDev/teams-toolkit/docs/fx-core/config.md

 defaultFunctionName|string|The default function name scaffolded functionAppName|string|Output.
 The function app name. functionEndpoint|string|Output.
-The function app endpoint. `https://${functionAppName}.azurewebsites.net`
+The function app endpoint. `https://${functionAppName}.azurewebsites.net` storageAccountName|string|Output.
+The name of the Azure Storage Account used by the function app. appServicePlanName|string|Output.
+The name of the Azure App Service Plan used by the function app.

 ## Configuration schema for simple auth